 It is now also available for free ( USB booted) on PC or Mac based on i386 processors.
 Works well and boots fast.

-The Pi promotors are working on a HDD bootable version too.
+The minimum USB key size needed is 2 GB.
+Pi promotors are working on a HDD bootable version too.

 Con Doesn't have built-in storage